 Stars: Will Ferrell, Jonah Hill, Brad Pitt.

-Like most creative films, it received absurdly low ratings from critics — for a 73% TomatoMeter rating.
+Like most creative films, it received absurdly low ratings from critics.
+It is an almost perfect film of its kind, and deserved better than a 73% TomatoMeter rating.

 You’ve Got Mail

 Writer of the screenplay: Delia & Nora Ephron.

 It’s one of the great modern American romantic films.
 You’ve Got Mail is based on Miklós László’s 1937 play “Parfumerie”, from which came many romantic films and plays — including the great classic The Shop Around the Corner (1940).